supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Defender_XDR.md

 1. On the **Defender XDR** portal **Home** screen, you should see a banner at the top with the message, *Get your SIEM and XDR in one place*.
 Select the **Connect a workspaces** button.

+   >**Note:** If the options are not visible, please wait 40 to 60 minutes for them to appear in the Defender portal.
+After this time, return to the same page.
+You may need to sign out of Microsoft Defender XDR, sign back in, and then repeat the steps to proceed.

 1. On the *Choose a workspace* page, select the **Microsoft Sentinel** workspace you created earlier.

     >**Hint:** It should have a name like *uniquenameDefender*.